MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 ## Add a VirtualMachines SKU node pool to an existing cluster

-- Add a VirtualMachines node pool to an existing cluster using the [`az aks nodepool add`][az aks nodepool add] command with the `--vm-set-type` flag set to `"Virtual Machines"`.
+- Add a VirtualMachines node pool to an existing cluster using the [`az aks nodepool add`][az aks nodepool add] command with the `--vm-set-type` flag set to `"VirtualMachines"`.

     The following example creates a VirtualMachines node pool named *myvmpool* to the *myAKSCluster* cluster with three nodes and a maximum VM SKU of *Standard_D4s_v3*: